• Key supplier to the NHS

 Easy transfers

-When patient starts to regain their mobility, transferring on and off the chair becomes easier by removing the sides of the chair and adjusting to the right height for the transfer surface, making the transfer smoother and minimising moving & handling risks.
+When patients start to regain their mobility, transferring on and off the chair becomes easier by removing the sides of the chair and adjusting to the right height for the transfer surface, making the transfer smoother and minimising moving & handling risks.
 Stretcher-style positioning makes it easier for staff to move the chair around, and transfer patients between wards or to the hospital garden etc.

 Sertain chair

-The Sertain features different electric movement functions for easier caregiving.
+The Sertain chair features different electric movement functions for easier caregiving.

 Sertain HILO Chair for ICU, Intensive Care, and Early Mobilisation